yumingchen790419/yumingchen790419.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I passed the board license exam and received the board certification of psychiatry.
+Passed the board license exam and received board certification in psychiatry.